There are two ways to “automate sales with AI.” One creates pipeline. The other creates deliverability incidents and angry LinkedIn threads.

 7. Putting it together on Agently

-Apex is designed around this playbook: research and drafts grounded in Brain, tasks in Spaces, context in Pages, integrations for email, calendar, LinkedIn.
-Autonomy is your dial—we recommend starting tight and loosening with evidence.
+Jarvis is designed around this playbook, drawing on a sales specialist behind the scenes: research and drafts grounded in Brain, tasks in Spaces, context in Pages, integrations for email, calendar, LinkedIn.
+Autonomy is your dial, we recommend starting tight and loosening with evidence.